wamp-proto/wamp-proto/spec/README.md

 All WAMP messages are of the same structure, a `list` with a first element `MessageType` followed by one or more message type specific elements:

-    [MessageType|integer, ... zero or more message type specific elements ...]
+    [MessageType|integer, ... one or more message type specific elements ...]

 The notation `Element|type` denotes a message element named `Element` of type `type`, where `type` is one of: